Semester: Spring 2020/2021

-Course Code/Name: CMSE 326 / Software Quality Assurance and Testing
+Course Code/Name: CMSE 326 / Software Quality Assurance and Testing (taught online)

 Course Instructor: Prof. Dr. ISIK AYBAY (office no: CMPE-213)

 This course concentrates on the Testing phase of the software development life-cycle.
 Software quality assurance issues are discussed in general terms, however, the course concentrates on practical issues related with testing large software packages.
 Test case design, testing plan and test management are issues that are handled in more detail.

 Course Objectives: The course aims to equip the student with an understanding of designing software test plans, test management and their role in the software project management processes.
 Emphasis will be on practical testing techniques, use of testing tools, white box and black box testing, and writing test report documents, taking into consideration organizational and human factors.
 Term projects, which are case studies to be performed by project groups, will give an idea on how group work is done and how current popular software systems are tested, with emphasis on the use of testing tools.